mvpoirier/mvpoirier.github.io/_posts/2023-02-12-LaTeX-for-DP-Physics-FE2025.md

 layout: post
 title: LaTeX & ChatGPT for DP Physics FE2025
 ---
 Starting in August 2023 our DP Year 1 students will be introduced to the new DP Physics curriculum with the First Exams starting in May 2025 (FE2025).
-It's long overdue, but with the change in curriculum, now seems to be a great time to finally learn to how to code, implement, and use **[LaTeX](https://www.latex-project.org/get/)** to support student learning and teaching.
+With the change in curriculum, now seems to be a great time to learn to how to use **[LaTeX](https://www.latex-project.org/get/)** to support student learning and teaching.

 ### Potential Uses of LaTeX in the Classroom
 - Provides consistent display of equations, formulas, diagrams, and graphical information